1929 E. M. Skinner Pipe Organ, Opus 769

 In 1937, the Ernest M. Skinner and Son Organ Company built one last, large organ for The Washington National Cathedral.
 However, in 1941, the company filed for bankruptcy, and in 1943, the organ shop in Methuen, Massachusetts, burned to the ground.

 From the late 1930s through the 1970s, there was great interest in European organs of the 18th century in the United States.
 Skinner’s pipe organs sounded very different from instruments built 200 years prior; thus, he defended his tonal philosophies in publications such as The Diapason and The American Organist well into the 1950s.
-Towards the end of his life, he began to see virtually all of his instruments rebuilt or tonally altered in some way.
+Towards the end of his life, he began to see virtually all of his major instruments rebuilt or tonally altered in some way.
 Even after his death, many of his pipe organs would either be rebuilt beyond recognition or completely thrown out in order to accommodate new tastes.

 Today, very few Skinner instruments remain in their original installation and unaltered tonal state.
 Two of the largest are the Newberry Memorial Organ (which Skinner rebuilt in 1928) in Woolsey Hall at Yale University, and the organ at Grand Avenue Temple United Methodist Church, Kansas City, Missouri.
 Thankfully a renewed appreciation and understanding of Ernest Skinner’s work has come around, and many of his instruments are being restored to be as close to their original tonal state as possible.